WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CD.md

   in the beginning there's needs to be ```#!/bin/bash``` (this is important because it gives the script a shell).
   The commands needed in the script are ```docker kill banana``` and ```docker rm banana```.

+  - It's also very imortant to note that bash script only needs chmod +x to be executable besides other users.

   - To pull the container image from the repository ```docker pull wsudeloach/deloach-ceg3120:latest```